 Sex, gender or sexuality can't be confirmed by appearance so it's important not to make assumptions.
 If you need to know, you can always ask.

 What's the difference between sex, gender, and sexuality?

 Sex refers to physical and biological characteristics and anatomy.
 These include:

 Intersex - an umbrella term for unique variations in chromosomes, hormones, reproductive or sex anatomy.
-An estimated 1 in 2000 people are intersex.
+An estimated 1 in 60 people have an intersex variation.

 Gender refers to your sense of identity and its relationship to socially-constructed roles and behaviours.
 This includes:

 Cisgender - identity aligns with sex assigned at birth e.g. a female who identifies as a woman

 Transgender - gender identity does not match the sex they were assigned at birth e.g. a transgender woman is a woman who was assigned male at birth

 Non-binary / Gender fluid - doesn’t identify with a gender, or identifies with more than one